Diversity & Inclusion Mission Statement

 learn moreGovernance & Operations

 Cheryl W. Thompson served as IREās first Black board president from 2018-2021.
 Following her time as president, she was succeeded by Mark Walker, who also is Black, from 2021-2023.
-Nearly half of the board is comprised of journalists of color- with six folks representing different races - and also includes one out gay man.
+Nearly half of the board is comprised of journalists of color- with six folks representing different racial and ethnic communities - and also includes one out gay man.
 Women make up the majority of the IRE board now, reflecting gender parity of both the U.S. and our overall worldwide membership.
 All board committees include journalists of color.
 In addition, journalists of color comprised about one third of the regional planning committees for the most recent in-person NICAR and IRE national conferences.

 Of the seven judges for the 2023 IRE Awards, three were journalists of color and three were women.
 The makeup of judges has reflected similar parity in recent years consistently.

 IRE's Executive Director Diana Fuentes is Latina, and in 2021, IRE promoted Francisco Vara-Orta, who is Mexican-American and gay, from training director to director of diversity, belonging, equity and inclusion.
 In 2022, Adam Rhodes and Laura Moscoso made history as they joined IRE's training staff.
 Rhodes, who is half Cuban, is IRE's first non-binary staff member.
 Moscoso is Puerto Rican and Dominican and is the first woman of color on the IRE training staff.
 Vara-Orta and Rhodes also represent different parts of the LGBTQ+ community on staff.
+In late 2024, they will be joined by Laura Kurtzberg, who is Mexican-American, Jewish and part of the LGBTQ+ community.

 The IRE board and staff received training from the Maynard Institute for Journalism Education during their respective retreats in August of 2022.
 Maynard instructor Jean Marie Brown led the